Vladimir Kara-Murza: Release through prisoner exchange

 On 1 August 2024, Kara-Murza was one of sixteen prisoners held in Russia who were pardoned and released as part of the 2024 Russian prisoner exchange.
 Kara-Murza and the others were flown to Ankara Esenboğa Airport in Turkey, where they were exchanged for eight Russians who had been imprisoned in several Western countries.
 David Lammy, who had replaced Cameron as UK foreign secretary, welcomed the releases of Kara-Murza and Paul Whelan, stating that Kara-Murza had been "imprisoned in life-threatening conditions because he courageously told the truth about the war in Ukraine".

+Political activity and activism in exile (2024-present)

-After release, Kara-Murza continued his anti-war activism.
-Kara-Murza signed an open letter urging Mongolia to detain Putin during a state visit in accordance with an ICC arrest warrant.
+In 2024, shortly after his release, Kara-Murza continued his anti-war activism, signing an open letter urging Mongolia to detain Putin during a state visit in accordance with an ICC arrest warrant.

+In 2026, Kara-Murza was selected to be a participant in the PACE Platform for Dialogue with Russian Democratic Forces.
+The platform met in Strasbourg for its first session in January 2026.
+In an opinion piece for the Washington Post, he stated his priorities for the platform include political prisoners, sanctions, and a "post-Putin transition".